 The caduceus became the symbol of all the professions associated with the messenger of the gods.
 The symbol was used by ambassadors because Hermes was the god of diplomacy.
 Thus, the herald’s staff symbolized peace and peaceful negotiations.
-The snakes on the caduceus represent the balance between life and death, peace and conflict, trade and negotiation.

 Through the ages, the staff remained a symbol of negotiation, especially in the realm of trade.
 As an infant, Hermes stole a herd of Apollo’s sacred cattle.
 The pair entered into a negotiation and agreed upon trade for the safe return of the cattle.
 The Caduceus also came to symbolize commerce because Hermes is believed to have invented coinage, and he was the god of trade.

 The caduceus has been adapted to represent many different things throughout history.
 In late antiquity, the staff of Hermes became an astrological symbol for the planet Mercury.
 During the Hellenistic period, the caduceus took on a new meaning because the wand of Hermes came to be associated with a different Hermes, Hermes Trismegistus.

 The Staff of Hermes and Hermes Trismegistus

 Hermes Trismegistus is a Hellenistic figure from Greek mythology who is linked to the messenger god, Hermes.
 This Hellenistic author and alchemist represents a combination of the Greek god Hermes and the Ancient Egyptian god Thoth.